 June 8, The Disaster that became Disaster Falls

 The ingress of Lodore Canyon resembles Tolkien’s Middle Earth.
 Standing in billion-year-old quartzite, the gates to this crimson chasm rise 2,000 feet directly above the Green River.

-Within three miles, the emerald glass water turned to rolling strands of pearls, which the crew cheerfully crushed with their oars throughout the morning.
+Within three miles, the glassy emerald waters turned to rolling strands of pearls, which the crew cheerfully crushed with their oars throughout the morning.

 Powell always led the fleet in the smaller pilot boat the Emma Dean, named after his wife.
 When they came to a bouldered section now named Winnie’s Rapid, Powell waved a red flag signaling for the others to port.
-Drama-free, they lined the boats through the waves and promptly cast off back on the water.
+Drama-free, they lined the boats through the waves and were back on the river in a jiffy.